 - Coffee Plantations: Hawaii is one of only two states in the United States (California is the other) that can grow coffee.

 - Kaloko National Park: Fishponds, wildlife, beaches, and history.
 There’s also four other prominent historical parks.

 Chances are if you’ve heard of any of the Hawaiian Islands for a honeymoon destination, it’s this one.
 In 2016, Oahu accounted for 40 percent of total tourism in Hawaii, with nearly 5.5 million tourists that year.
 The population of permanent residents was just over 992,000 for 2017, and signs are the population is declining slightly as more people move to the main island.
-Known as the “Gathering Place,” Oahu 112 miles around.
+Known as the “Gathering Place,” Oahu is about 112 miles around.